elugens/hello-javascript/docs/browser-related-questions/browser-document/walking-the-dom-tree.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The firstChild and lastChild element properties give fast access to a parent element's first and last children.</div><br />
   <div><strong>Technical Response:</strong> The first and last child element characteristics provide quick access to a parent element's first and last children.
 The firstChild and lastChild attributes are considered shorthand.
-The childNodes property may also get utilized to communicate with nodes using brackets.
+We utilize the childNodes property to communicate with nodes using brackets.
 There is also a specific function elem.hasChildNodes() that we can determine whether or not there are any child nodes.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />